syncfusion-content/fileformat-docs/File-Formats/XlsIO/Working-with-Data.md

 {% endhighlight %}
 {% endtabs %}

-A complete working example to import data from DataView to Excel worksheet in C# is present on [this GitHub page](https://github.com/SyncfusionExamples/XlsIO-Examples/tree/master/Import%20and%20Export%20Data/DataView%20to%20Worksheet).
+A complete working example to Export from DataView to an Excel worksheet in C# is present on [this GitHub page](https://github.com/SyncfusionExamples/XlsIO-Examples/tree/master/Import%20and%20Export%20Data/DataView%20to%20Worksheet).

-### Import Data from Collection Objects
+### Export from Collection of Objects to Excel

-Essential XlsIO allows you to import data directly from Collection Objects as shown below.
+Essential XlsIO allows you to export from collection of objects to a worksheet using [ImportData](https://help.syncfusion.com/cr/file-formats/Syncfusion.XlsIO.IWorksheet.html#Syncfusion_XlsIO_IWorksheet_ImportData_System_Collections_IEnumerable_Syncfusion_XlsIO_ExcelImportDataOptions_) method.

 {% tabs %}
 {% highlight c# tabtitle="C# [Cross-platform]" %}